slint-ui/slint/CONTRIBUTING.md

 ## Tooling

+Pre-commit is a tool intended to help you in your local development, it is _not_ enforced on the repository side!

 `pre-commit` is set up and ready to be used in this repository.
 Simply install the pre-commit python script using:

 ```bash
 > pip install pre-commit
 > pre-commit install
 ```

 and the pre-commit git hooks will be active and do basic sanity checks on your code whenever you commit something.

+Not all parts of the code base are pre-commit clean, so use it as an early warning system: See what it reports, fix any issue you introduced (as those make sense to fix), and then feel free to skip pre-commit module still failing using

+`SKIP="module1,module2" git commit`

+Typical modules to skip include: `cspell`, `check-json` and `prettier`.

 ## Testing